-Section A - Public Reporting
+Section A - Informing Parents and Families

 A.1.
-Parents Right to Inquire
+Parents Right to Inquire about Professional Qualifications

-At the beginning of each school year, the LEA shall notify parents of their right to inquire information regarding the following.
+At the beginning of each school year, the LEA shall notify parents of their right to inquire information regarding the professional qualifications of their students' classroom teachers and paraprofessionals including the following:

-- The professional qualifications of their students' classroom teachers and paraprofessionals including the following: - Whether the student's teacher: - has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - is teaching under an emergency or provisional license; and - is teaching in the field of discipline of the certification of the teacher. - Whether the child is provided services by paraprofessionals and, if so, their qualifications. - The state or LEA's policy regarding student participation in any assessments required by the federal law and state law or LEA.
-The documentation shall include a policy, procedures, or parental right to opt the child out of such assessment, where applicable.
+- Whether the student's teacher: - has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; - is teaching under an emergency or provisional license; and - is teaching in the field of discipline of the certification of the teacher. - Whether the child is provided services by paraprofessionals and, if so, their qualifications.
+Sections 1112(e)(1)(A)

-Sections 1112(e)(1)(A) and (2)(A)